RayBB/openlibrary-docs/Google-Summer-of-Code-(2018).md

 You are encouraged to look through our [github issues](github.com/internetarchive/openlibrary/issues) and [2018 roadmap](https://github.com/internetarchive/openlibrary/projects/7#column-2354676) for ideas.

-Feel free to [pen new github issues](https://github.com/internetarchive/openlibrary/issues/new) which you can then include in your proposal!
+Feel free to [open new github issues](https://github.com/internetarchive/openlibrary/issues/new) which you can then include in your proposal!

 **Requires:** Python, JavaScript, git